noec764/erpnext/docs/dooks/website/setup/social-login-keys.md

 <!-- add-breadcrumbs -->
 # Social Login Keys

-Social Login enables users to login to Dooks via their Google, Facebook or GitHub account.
+Social Login enables users to login to Dokie via their Google, Facebook or GitHub account.

 ### Enabling Social Logins.

-Checkout the following Video Tutorials to understand how to enable social logins on Dooks
+Checkout the following Video Tutorials to understand how to enable social logins on Dokie

 * for FaceBook: